KC-7/ecommerce/README.md

 ### Automated Testing

-Thirty three automated tests were created for the project using ChatGPT.
+Thirty three automated tests were created for the project to compliment the thorough manual testing.
+The majority of these tests where created using ChatGPT.
 They are located in the tests.py files in the following apps: about, avatar, bag, blog, checkout, home, products & profiles.
-These were created to support the thorough manual testing process.

 #### Coverage Installation